Skip to main content

 A quick self-check for this week

-- What's one 10% nudge you can try (bias label, sensory tweak, calendar design, micro-rep)?
+• What's one 10% nudge you can try from your Route's toolkit?

 Behind the tools: beliefs, values, emotions, and reasoning interact in real time.
 Tech can amplify both—scrolls that fuel comparison, or pings that reinforce support.
-That's why layering cognitive skills, energy management, system design, and reps works better than one "right way."
+That's why matching tools to your actual brain wiring works better than one "right way."

 When it gets messy (because it will)